 Omega-3 fats and other healthy (monounsaturated) fats, such as those in avocados, cold-water fish, olive oil, and organic nuts and seeds, are especially important because they stimulate the production of nitric oxide (NO).
 NO is a compound produced by the endothelium (the thin layer of cells lining your arteries) that keeps arteries properly dilated, and counteracts the vasoconstricting effect of stress that can cause high blood pressure.
-The protein in fish also makes it a food that lowers high blood pressure.
-For best results, eat cold-water fish, such wild-caught Alaska salmon, three times per week.
+The protein in fish makes it a natural supplement to lower blood pressure.
+For best results, eat cold-water fish, such as wild-caught Alaska salmon, three times per week.

 Celery, celery extract and celery oil all contain apigenin, which relaxes blood vessels and lowers blood pressure.
-Consuming four stalks of celery per day, eight teaspoons of celery juice three times daily, or an equivalent amount in the form of supplemental celery seed extract (1,000 mg twice a day) or oil (one-half to one teaspoon three times daily in tincture form) provides a blood pressure–lowering effect.
+Consuming four stalks of celery per day, eight teaspoons of celery juice three times daily, or an equivalent amount in the form of supplemental celery seed extract (1,000 mg twice a day) or oil (one-half to one teaspoon three times daily in tincture form) provides a natural remedy for high blood pressure.